This document covers the following topics:

 This section does not apply to BS2000.

-Natural statements that use Unicode variables or code-page encoding
+expect better performance for Natural statements that use Unicode variables or

-architecture levels, refer to the related documentation from IBM
+more information on architecture levels, refer to the related documentation

-An operation exception error (abend code S0C1) can occur if the ICS module
+An operation exception error (abend code S0C1) can occur if code generated with an architecture level greater than

 If you want to enable Natural for Unicode and code page support, you need to link and load an ICU data library during the installation of Natural as described in Installing International Components for Unicode for Software AG for z/OS, z/VSE and BS2000.